 Although I was born in northern Indiana, I grew up in the Detroit suburbs.
 I began my professional life as a weekly newspaper reporter in rural parts of Florida and Michigan and finished at a weekly newspaper chain based in Detroit's northeastern suburbs.
 I have served as a secondary teacher of English and social studies for about eight years in both suburban and urban schools.
 For seven years, I was an adjunct English professor at Harford Community College in Bel Air, Maryland, where I taught freshman composition and research writing.

-The intersection of academic, baseline, civic, and information literacies in first-year composition; the rhetorical practices and agency of the Bonus Army; and academic labor issues (particularly contingent faculty).
+The intersection of academic, baseline, civic, and information literacies in first-year composition as well as public discourse; information pollution in the public sphere and its consequences (with a current focus on the COVID-19 pandemic), the rhetorical practices and agency of the Bonus Army; and academic labor issues (particularly contingent faculty).